-By providing dataset-specific details, we guide the language model to focus on the most contextually pertinent features that directly support the dataset and task objective. \paragraph{Evaluation Function.} The evaluation function, incorporated into the prompt, guides the language model to generate feature transformation programs that align with performance objectives.
-These programs augment the original dataset with new features, which are assessed on the basis of a prediction model's performance when trained on the augmented data.
+\paragraph{Evaluation Function.} The evaluation function, incorporated into the prompt, guides the language model to generate feature-transformation programs that align with the performance objectives.
+These programs augment the original dataset with new features, which are evaluated based on the performance of a prediction model trained on the augmented data.
 The model's evaluation score on the augmented validation set serves as an indicator of feature quality.
 By including the evaluation function in the prompt, the LLM generates programs that are inherently aligned with the desired performance criteria. \paragraph{In-Context Demonstration.} Specifically, we sample the $k$ highest-performing demonstrations from previous iterations, enabling the LLM to build on successful outputs.
 The iterative interaction between the LLM’s generative outputs and the evaluator’s feedback, informed by these examples, facilitates a systematic refinement process.
 With each iteration, the LLM progressively improves its outputs by leveraging patterns and insights identified in previous successful demonstrations.